 Harris appears frequently as a political analyst on such shows as MSNBC’s “Morning Joe,” CBS’s “Face the Nation” and PBS’s “Washington Week.”
 The Telegraph named him as one of Washington’s top journalists; GQ dubbed him one of the capital’s most influential people.

 He is a 1985 graduate of Carleton College, where he serves on the board of trustees.
 He and his wife, Ann O’Hanlon, live in Alexandria, Va. with their three children.

-Director, Institute for Social Research, and Professor, Psychology, University of Michigan
+Professor, Psychology, University of Michigan

 James S. Jackson is the Daniel Katz Distinguished University Professor of Psychology, professor of Afroamerican and African Studies, research professor and past director of the Institute for Social Research.
 He is a former national president of the Association of Black Psychologists, the Consortium of Social Science Associations, and the Society for the Psychological Study of Social Issues.